Make the Most of Your Visit

 Blackwater Distillery, Ballyduff

-In the nearby village of Ballyduff, discover the home of the world-famous Blackwater Gin and explore things to do within their elegant distillery and production house.
-Our guided tour enables guests to explore our working distillery and discover the ancient art of Irish whisky and gin production.
-Witness the skill and passion that goes into each of our spirits.
-Experience first-hand the sound, smell and feel of a fully operational distillery and enjoy a tutored tasting at the gallery bar.
-Whether you are interested in whisky, gin or even cocktail making, there is something for everyone on our range of tours.
+In the nearby village of Ballyduff, discover the home of the world-renowned Blackwater Gin and enjoy a range of experiences within their elegant distillery and production house.
+Guided tours offer a behind-the-scenes look at this working distillery, where visitors can explore the ancient craft of Irish gin and whisky making.
+Witness the skill, care, and passion that go into every Blackwater Distillery spirit.
+Immerse yourself in the sights, sounds, and aromas of a fully operational distillery, followed by a tutored tasting at the gallery bar.
+Whether your interest lies in whisky, gin, or cocktail making, there’s something for everyone across their range of tours.

 www.blackwaterdistillery.ie